Foot and Ankle Pain Relief

 Treatment plans include targeted stretches and exercises in order to strengthen the foot and ankle muscles, improve balance, and restore joint mobility.
 Additional treatment methods may include ice and heat therapies, manual therapy, balance boards, ultrasound, or laser therapy.
 Your physical therapist will focus on easing your pain and boosting your circulation, which may include recommending lifestyle changes or orthotic footwear, in order to prevent more problems from occurring in the future.

 If you are suffering from foot or ankle pain, don’t wait any longer for relief.
-Contact The Fit Institute (TFI) at Chicago, IL to schedule an evaluation with one of our licensed physical therapists and discuss how our services can help improve your mobility, comfort, and overall function.
+Contact The Fit Institute (TFI) at Chicago, North Center, Lincoln Square, Lincoln Park, Roscoe Village, IL to schedule an evaluation with one of our licensed physical therapists and discuss how our services can help improve your mobility, comfort, and overall function.
 Get started on your first steps toward pain relief – kick your foot and ankle pain today with The Fit Institute (TFI).